CrunchyData/postgres-operator/docs/content/tutorial/backup-management.md

 There are times where you may want to take a one-off backup, such as before major application changes or updates.
 This is not your typical declarative action -- in fact a one-off backup is imperative in its nature! -- but it is possibly to take a one-off backup of your Postgres cluster with PGO.

-First, you need to configure your spec to be able to take a one-off backup, you will need to edit the `spec.archive.pgbackrest.manual` section of your custom resource.
+First, you need to configure your spec to be able to take a one-off backup, you will need to edit the `spec.backups.pgbackrest.manual` section of your custom resource.
 This will contain information about the type of backup you want to take and any other [pgBackRest configuration](https://pgbackrest.org/configuration.html) options.

 Let's configure the custom resource to take a one-off full backup:

 ```
 spec:
-  archive:
+  backups:
     pgbackrest:
       manual:
         repoName: repo1